|DACS_PASSWD(8)||DACS Web Services and CGI||DACS_PASSWD(8)|

 of the other two components.

-Provided the basic rules are followed, a user can strengthen the method by making minor changes.
-As a simple example, one or more separating characters, also from a restricted character set, might be added before and after the middle component:
+Provided the basic rules are followed, a user can strengthen the method by making minor changes to the typed password as the three components are combined.
+As a simple example, one or more separating characters, also from a restricted character set so that it will be widely accepted, might be added before and after the middle component:

 In this example, a '